chopicalqui/SmartFileHunter/README.md

 $ sudo docker-compose run smartfilehunter report -h
 ```

-The following video provides an example report about the previously identified relevant files:
+The following video provides an example CSV report about the relevant files, which were identified during the
+previous review:
 ![](media/report-csv.gif)